Uk

 Dental implant procedure step by step

 Implant dentistry, or ‘implantology', involves several stages.
-The work can be carried out by a dentist with the adequate advanced training, a periodontist, a prosthodontist, or an oral surgeon.
+A dentist can carry out this work with the adequate advanced training, a periodontist, a prosthodontist, or an oral surgeon.

 Note that there are many variations on the procedure described below, and some steps may be completed at the same time or on a different timeline.
 You can read this dental implant experience account for a better idea of what each stage feels like.